2018 St. Petersburg Ladies' Trophy – Singles

 Kristina Mladenovic was the defending champion, but lost in the final to unseeded Petra Kvitová, 1–6, 2–6.
-As a result, Kvitová became the first left-handed player to win a singles title in Russia.
-She was also the first wildcard to win the event.
+As a result, unseeded Kvitová became the first left-handed player to win a singles title in Russia.
+She was also the first wildcard entrant to win the event.

 Seeds

 The top four seeds received a bye into the second round.